Special Collections provides scanning services for research and scholarly use. Self-service scanning and scanning done

 - Special Collections reserves the right to decide what materials are available for use and reproduction and what form that reproduction may take.

 - Special Collections also reserves the right to refuse duplication if, in their judgment, fulfillment of the order affects the condition, confidentiality, or copyright of the material.

 - Patrons are responsible for determining whether materials from Special Collections or materials outside the collection require permissions from the copyright holder.

 - For staff to digitize copyrighted works, signed letters of permissions must be provided.

-- When planning to publish materials obtained from Special Collections, a Permission to Publish or Permission for Commercial Use form must be completed and signed by the patron and the head archivist.
+- When planning to publish materials obtained from Special Collections, a Permission to Publish Form (PDF) or Permission for Commercial Use Form (PDF) must be completed and signed by the patron and the head archivist.

 The recipient of Special Collections materials agrees to indemnify and hold harmless the University of Louisiana at Lafayette, its officers, employees, and agents from and against all suits, claims, actions and expenses arising out of the use of reproductions provided by Special Collections.